Wahoo’s NEW 4DP Metrics Explained: DTL, STL, LTL, & Fitness Score

 3. Athlete Profile

-• A 4DP Athlete Profile must be established in the Wahoo app.
+• A 4DP Athlete Profile must be established in the Wahoo app along with a preferred cadence.
 This is optimally generated by completing the Full Frontal or Half Monty fitness assessments within the SYSTM app, as this provides the most accurate and up-to-date baseline for your four physiological dimensions.

 Thoughts